-Montenegro: Power utility EPCG to spend €12m for TE Pljevlja second unit project preparations21.
-February 2017. / SEE Energy News
+Montenegro: Power utility EPCG to spend €12m for TE Pljevlja second unit project preparations, SEE Energy News

 According to Electric Power Company of Montenegro’s (EPCG) public procurement plan for this year, the company plans to spend €12m for the construction of the Thermal Power Plant (TE) Pljevlja second block, although the contractor Skoda Praha has not found a creditor for the project yet.
 The project is expected to cost up to €324.5m, Dan newspaper writes.